-Free online file storage is something that everyone can enjoy.
-It is easy to use and accessible.
-Think about it.
+Free online file storage is easy to use and accessible.
 You can backup all your documents to a secure hosting location.
-Then you can access these from any computer or mobile device with an Internet connection.
-The advantage is you no longer need to carry around a USB disk (or run the risk of losing such a device).
-For the most part, Web storage services are secure and allow you to backup various file types.
+Then you can access these from any computer or mobile device.
+For the most part, Web storage services are secure and let you backup various file types.
 This includes documents, videos, photos, and music.
-Many providers also allow you to create a personal online “space” to share files securely with friends, family and colleagues.
+Many also allow you to create a personal online “space” to share files securely with friends and family.
 If you want to suggest a site for inclusion, or if you find an outdated link, please contact us.
 Thanks!

 Sync.com provides 5GB of free cloud storage space with end-to-end encryption, offering a zero-knowledge storage solution for important documents, photos and videos.
 With dozens of features and sycronisation across devices, Sync.com is one of the best providers we’ve seen to date.